mconsta000/challenge_calc/README.md

 #### party remove <level>

-removes a character level from the calculationp
+removes a character level from the calculation

 #### party list